mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_offboard.md

 The module is called offboard because the velocity commands can be sent from external sources as opposed to onboard control right inside the autopilot "board".

+Client code must specify a setpoint before starting offboard mode.
+[DroneCore](classdronecore_1_1_drone_core.md) automatically resends setpoints at 20Hz (PX4 [Offboard](classdronecore_1_1_offboard.md) mode requires that setpoints are minimally resent at 2Hz).
+If more precise control is required, clients can call the setpoint methods at whatever rate is required.

 **Attention:** this is work in progress, use with caution!